jonnypei/APCS/Convex Hull/readme.md

 This is my code for Convex Hull.
-The ConvexHull solution implements Jarvis's March, while the ConvexHullBetter solution implements Graham Scan.
+The ConvexHullJM solution implements Jarvis's March, while the ConvexHullGS solution implements Graham Scan.